helidon-io/helidon/README.md

 Project Helidon is a set of Java Libraries for writing microservices.
 Helidon supports two programming models:

-* Helidon MicroProfile: MicroProfile 1.1 plus Health Check and Metrics
+* Helidon MP: MicroProfile 1.1 plus Health Check and Metrics
-* Helidon Core: a smaller more functional style API
+* Helidon SE: a smaller more functional style API

 ## Documentation